Five Common Symptoms Of Borderline Personality Disorder

 Five common symptoms of borderline personality disorder

-Remember, only a qualified healthcare professional can properly diagnose a clinical mental health disorder like BPD.
+Remember, only a qualified healthcare professional can properly diagnose a mental illness like borderline personality disorder (BPD).
 However, gaining a better understanding of the common signs and symptoms of this condition can help you decide when you or a loved one might need to consider seeking treatment.
-Some of the most common signs of BPD are as follows.
+Some of the most common signs and symptoms of borderline personality disorder are as follows.

 1. Avoidance of abandonment